 - Provide back-up coverage to School Support, Spanish medical interpretation, and other Clinical Support as necessary.

 - Ensuring we have quality and consistent service, including appropriate cultural, economic, FERPA understanding, District Health Policies.

 - Researching and understanding community and regional resources.

 - Other duties as assigned.

 Qualifications and skills:

 - Strong verbal and written communication skills, and the demonstrated ability to understand and convey information clearly.

 - Computer skills and an ability to learn and understand general technical requirements for the telemedicine system.

-- Organizational skills to prioritize workload.
+- Organizational skills to prioritize workload, flexibility and detail oriented.